My question in response is 'how do you define 'the best person'?

 The second candidate Zappy was equally well qualified.
 His cocoa levels exceeded requirements and his sweetness was in the Goldilocks zone.
 He was hard to fault and already looked very similar to the other chocolates, so the team was sure he would fit in well.
 But again, was he just a little too similar?

 But Knobbly wasn’t going to be discarded so easily.
-She knew that the team was looking for something different, and she had a trick in her packet.
+They knew that the team was looking for something different, and they had a trick in their packet.
 For Knobbly wasn’t even a chocolate – she was pet food!

 Knobbly convinced the team to diversify their ideas.
 To think outside the box.
 And to realise that embracing diversity wasn’t about lowering standards, but about reaching new heights in different areas.